mr-ragman/ants-ai/README.md

-# PHPCrews AI
+# AntsAi

-**PHPCrewsAi** is an elegant PHP package for building multi-modal Agentic RAG and CAG applications with memory, tools, knowledge and reasoning.
+**AntsAI** is an elegant PHP package for building multi-modal multi-Agent Ai autonomous Teams with memory, tools, knowledge and reasoning.

 ## WIP